How is B2B SEO Different from B2C SEO

 by firstlaunch_admin on Wednesday Feb 07

 They say if you’re not online, then you don’t exist.
 And while it’s true, I think that phrase has evolved into something like if you’re not on the first page of Google, then you don’t exist.

 Of course, that’s a bit of a dramatic way to put it.
 But out of all the digital marketing strategies that have come and gone, SEO is still one of the most effective ways to make your brand known and reach your target market.

-Whether you’re doing SEO in-house or outsourcing it to an SEO services provider, there are still some key factors to keep in mind in making successful SEO campaigns both in B2B and B2C brands.
+Whether you’re doing SEO in-house or outsourcing it to an SEO services provider, there are still some key factors to consider in making successful SEO campaigns in B2B and B2C brands.